christianspecht/scm-backup-docs/source/config-gitlab.rst

 To determine if there's a wiki which needs to be backed up, SCM Backup has to do the following **for each project that the API call returns**:

-#. check if the "wiki" feature is activated for the current project (Repo settings ⇒ Features, default value for new repos: yes)
+#. check if the "wiki" feature is activated for the current project *(this is the only information about the wiki that the Project API returns)*
 #. if yes, make a separate call to the `Wikis API <https://docs.gitlab.com/ee/api/wikis.html#list-wiki-pages>`_ to check if this wiki has at least one page

 .. note:: This means one additional API call per project with enabled wiki...even if the wiki doesn't have a single page.